Mary D. Hume (steamer): Current wreck

 An effort was organized to preserve Mary D. Hume as a museum ship, but a mechanical failure caused her to slide off the sling and into the mud at Gold Beach and an unrelated lawsuit over ownership of the vessel dissipated the funds of the Curry County Historical Society which had planned to restore the vessel.
 Even so, the Mary D. Hume is on the National Register of Historic Places, and her wreck can still be seen in Gold Beach.

 The Hume was listed on the National Register of Historic Places on August 1, 1979, when she was afloat and berthed on the Rogue River.
 Repairs started in 1985, but an accident led to her sinking.
 Efforts were made to survey and raise her, but there were no funds to make the effort.
 In 1992 the Hume's status on the National Register was reviewed.
 The review concluded that her hull still held significance and she was retained on the National Register.

+A hand-built model of the Mary D. Hume is currently on display at the Columbia River Maritime Museum in Astoria.